 I am fluent in four languages and I am a book addict.
 I cannot imagine my life without reading, it’s just vital.
 I read everything that crosses my way from serious world literature to summer holidays novels.
 No favorite style or authors just the curiosity to explore a whole new world in one of the languages I master.

-I would like to share with you three titles that literally changed my ideas of great and unshakable concepts as religion, history and education.
-These chef-d’œuvre are classified as world literature and for a reason.
+I would like to share with you three titles that literally changed my ideas of great and unshakable concepts as religion, history, and education.
+These chefs-d’ œuvre are classified as world literature and for a reason.
 All of the books I am recommending are from different countries, centuries and cultural horizons.
 They are translated into many different languages and I am sure you can easily find them.

 The novel and the movie based on it are translated worldwide and if you want to discover Bulgarian history and literature, give it a try, but keep in mind it is a heavy reading.

 At the second place comes Tolstoy’s chef-d’oeuvre War and Peace.
 A brilliant masterpiece of all times.
 This book changed my ideas of War and the place of the individual in the War.
 The novel is a mixture of historical chronicle, philosophical reflexions, war diary, family affairs.
 The narrative main story is interlaced with all the realistic details related to the war and the reader feels like he is in the middle of the battlefield and can see, hear, feel the sounds, the conversations and the fear of the unknown end of this enterprise.
 Tolstoy uses his own experience during the Crimean War to bring vivid detail of how the Russian operates.
 That novel influenced my perception of the War and what it meant in the context of Russian Tsarism.
 In the time of War, it’s a myriad of human feelings and relationships that are questioned: fear, loyalty, individual duty and the ultimate purpose of life.